Nazi plunder: Jewish Digital Cultural Recovery Project

 The Jewish Digital Cultural Recovery Project (JDCRP) is a comprehensive database that focusses on the Jewish-owned art and cultural objects plundered by the Nazis and their allies from 1933 to 1945.
 The JDCRP was initiated in May 2016 by the Conference on Jewish Material Claims Against Germany in collaboration with the Commission for Art Recovery.
 Their goal was to further expand on the existing database of objects stolen by the Reichsleiter Rosenberg Taskforce (Einsatzstab Reichsleiter Rosenberg), one of the primary Nazi agencies involved with the plunder of cultural artifacts in Nazi-occupied nations during World War II.

 This data on Jewish objects looted during WWII provides a deeper understanding of the looting agencies of the Nazis, the current whereabouts of individual artifacts, and details on persecuted Jewish artists.
 It can provide further guidance to families and heirs on art, museums, and the art market.
 Lastly, it can memorialize Jewish artists who were victims of the Nazi party, and celebrate their artistic legacies.
 The goal of the JDCRP is not to replace existing databases and publications but to supplement the available information and build upon it with a focus on art plundered from Jews.
 Furthermore, the mission of the JDCRP is also to develop a network of institutions to promote additional research on the topic.

 The JDCRP accumulates data from a variety of sources.
 A few examples include inventories of looted objects found by Allied forces, lists of stolen objects submitted by victims, and lists of looted and restituted cultural objects compiled by governments.
 Once data is gathered on a specific object, the JDCRP strives to exhibit the following pieces of information: details regarding the stolen object, background on the perpetrators and victims of the theft, information on those who profited from the thefts, and specifics on the locations at which the stolen object(s) were held.

 On 1 January 2020, the JDCRP launched its Pilot Project centered around the famous art collection of Adolphe Schloss.
 The purpose of this initial launch is to test the feasibility of a central database for stolen Jewish artifacts and to determine the manner in which the JDCRP database will be constructed and maintained.
 This venture is funded by the European Union and is intended to establish the framework necessary for the JDCRP.

 Other looted artworks

-Albert Gleizes, 1911, Le Chemin, Paysage à Meudon (Paysage avec personnage), oil on canvas, 146.4 × 114.4 cm.
-Stolen by Nazi occupiers from the home of collector Alphonse Kann during World War II, returned to its rightful owners in 1997.
+Albert Gleizes's Le Chemin, Paysage à Meudon (1911) was stolen by Nazi occupiers from the home of collector Alphonse Kann during World War II and returned to its rightful owners in 1997.